Go over and over and over what is going to happen and NEVER think, “Oh there will be time for…”

 - Details can overwhelm your client.
 Limit the details you share but don’t limit yourself to how many details you keep.

 - Think outside the box – literally.
 Look at calendars to see if there is a conflicting event nearby.
-I once had a welcome reception outside.
+Once while doing event planning, I had a welcome reception outside.
 One block away was a blues festival.
 Couldn’t see them but we could hear them.
 Trying to talk over the sound of the music was distracting, to say the least.

 - NEVER ASSUME.
 Verify, when possible via a telephone call or in person vendor orders.
 Wording and description have different meanings.
 Run through the entire video presentation – don’t assume since it has run OK the first 25% of the show it is fine.
 Then run through it again just hours before the event.